heremaps/xyz-documentation/docs/api/devguide/accessingfeatures.md

-# Accessing Features
+# Access Features

-This section describes how to get features from HERE XYZ Hub by using a bounding box or a tile, and iterating features.
+This section describes how to get features from HERE Data Hub by using a bounding box or a tile, and iterating features.

 ## Get Features by Bounding Box